Diabetic-Friendly 13×9 Recipes

 Cooking up original recipes is a hobby of mine.
 My version of classic cabbage rolls is delicious served over rice or noodles. —Irma Finely, Lockwood, Missouri

-With the abundance of zucchini my family has in the fall, this is the perfect dish to use what we have.
-Cheesy and rich, this is a warm, classic breakfast dish sure to please! —Colleen Doucette, Truro, Nova Scotia
+With the abundance of zucchini my family has in the fall, this is the perfect dish to use some of what we have.
+Cheesy and rich, the warm, classic breakfast dish is sure to please! —Colleen Doucette, Truro, Nova Scotia

 I made up this dish years ago, and it still remains the family's favorite healthy baked chicken recipes.
 It's a fast weeknight meal, but the fresh mushrooms and sherry make it special enough for a weekend dinner party. —Lise Prestine of South Bend, Indiana

 When my aunt first told me about these shells, they sounded like a lot of work—but the recipe whips up in no time.
 Sometimes I add a little cooked bacon to the ricotta filling. —Amelia Hopkin, Salt Lake City, Utah